 Best Budget TV for Watching Sports

-- Sony X850D.
-Great TV for watching sports, but the X750D does more for even cheaper.
+- Sony X750D.
+Excellent mid-range TV for watching sports, but quite difficult to find nowadays.
 See our review

 - Sony X930E.
-Excellent choice for watching sports, but the X750D performs about the same for significantly less.
+Great choice for watching sports, but doesn't offer much over the Sony X900E for the money.
 See our review

 - Samsung Q9F.
 Great TV for watching sports, but oddly priced for the performance it delivers.
 See our review

 - Samsung Q7F.
-Very good TV for watching sports, but the LG C7 performs better for a similar price.
+Very good TV for watching sports, but the LG B7 performs better for a similar price.
 See our review

 - TCL P607.
-Decent TV for watching sports, but not any better than the TCL S405 for the price.
+Decent TV for watching sports, but not any better than the Sony X720E.
 See our review

 - LG UJ7700.
-Good TV for sports watching, but not much better than the TCL S405 for twice as much money.
+Good TV for sports watching, but not much better than the Sony X720E for twice as much money.
 See our review

 - Samsung MU8000.
-Good TV overall, but not priced competitively compared to our mid-range choice.
+Good TV overall, but the Sony X900E is worth the slight price bump.
 See our review

 - Sony A1E.
-Excellent TV for watching sports, but the LG C7 performs the same for cheaper.
+Excellent TV for watching sports, but the LG B7 performs the same for cheaper.
 See our review

 Our recommendations above are what we think are currently the best TVs to watch sports for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).